speedscale/docs/docs/guides/dlp.md

 ---
 sidebar_position: 1
-title: Data Loss Prevention (DLP)
+title: Redacting PII (DLP)
 ---

-Speedscale can be configured to redact sensitive data and personally indentifiable information (PII) from traffic via it's data loss preventiion (DLP) features.
-This redaction happens _before_ data leaves your network, preventing Speedscale from seeing the data at all.
+Speedscale can be configured to redact personally identifiable (PII) or other sensitive information (PII) from traffic via it's data loss prevention (DLP) features.
+This redaction happens _before_ data leaves your network, preventing the Speedscale service from seeing the data at all.
 However, the overall shape or structure of the data is retained in order to facilitate useful testing against systems.

 :::caution Note